 The core topic areas we cover include innovation, sustainability and environmental issues, collective passenger transport, tourism and mobility, road safety and security, new mobility concepts, and access to the market, fair competition, and evolution of Europe’s transport network.

 IRU’s presence in the EU extends across the European Union, as well as to Norway, Lichtenstein and Switzerland.
 Many of these countries lead the way in terms of best practice for mobility of people and goods.
-Over the decades, IRU has advised and collaborated with EU Institutions, governments, transport ministries, road- and collective passenger-transport operators across this whole region, working in a multi-stakeholder dialogue to address the region’s common concerns.
+Over the decades, IRU has advised and collaborated with EU Institutions, governments, transport ministries, road- and collective passenger-transport operators across this whole region, working in a multi-stakeholder dialogue to address the region’s common concerns and most important issues.

 All IRU Positions & Resolutions can be found in the IRU Library.
 Click below to access the library